-A student who demonstrates unacceptable behavior may be subject to disciplinary action.
+A student who demonstrates unacceptable behavior as noted above may be subject to disciplinary action.
 Reports of alleged violations will be provided to a designee of the Student Conduct system who will review the incident and determine an appropriate outcome based on the preponderance of the evidence.